Hiking 101 - The Essential Hiking Gear List for 2019 (PLUS Hiking Packing List Printable)

 Pants: Light weight hiking Pants + Optional thermal under layer if it will be cold

-Again, if you’d like to download the above list for reference, you can get access to the download below:
+Again, if you’d like to download the printable hiking packing list we went through above for reference, you can get access to the download below:

 Get into a habit of checking your gear list before you go out and then you'll never leave without the essential things you might need!

-I hope this was helpful, please leave me a note in the comments below if you have any questions!
+So if you’ve ever wondered what to bring on a hike, I hope this was helpful.
+Please leave me a note in the comments below if you have any questions!

 Allison - She Dreams of Alpine

-Did you enjoy this post on Essential Hiking Gear?
+Did you enjoy this Essential Hiking Gear List Post?
 Please take a moment to share it on Pinterest or other social media!